jsanderson104/kubernetes-cluster-build/README.md

 ***
   Let's talk about FIPS mode.
 The ONLY reason I developed the FIPS stuff in this role was because my current deployment of a FreeIPA cluster was built with FIPS 140.2 enabled.
   The Kubernetes cluster nodes (CENTOS9) default crypto-policy attempts to use a non-FIPS approved cipher when trying to join the FreeIPA servers and automatically fails.
   Therefore, we have to put the cluster in FIPS:AD-SUPPORT  ``` sudo update-crypto-policies --set FIPS:AD-SUPPORT ``` crypto policy so the ipa join will be forced at the kernel level to use a stronger cipher to talk to the server.
+I have since re-deployed my FreeIPA cluster without FIPS to make things simpler for testing and learning purposes.
+The functionality in the role still works.
+  WARNING: Some Java applets inside containers will fail if FIPS is running.
+The Java process in the container will have an error mentioning libcrypto.so and MD (aka MD5).
+           Guacamole Frontend container is an example of this problem.
+It runs a openjdk applet.
 ***

 # How to install the driver for NFS CSI</h4>